CPAP Therapy – Effective Sleep Apnoea Treatment

-CPAP therapy is the most common treatment option for Obstructive Sleep Apnoea (OSA).
+CPAP therapy is the most common form of treatment for Obstructive Sleep Apnoea.

-Obstructive Sleep Apnea (OSA) is when apnoeas (breathing pauses) and hypopnoeas (breathing restrictions) repeatedly occur as your upper airway becomes obstructed.
-This is due to the relaxing of muscles and the subsequent collapse of the tissue surrounding the passageway.
-Generally preceded by snoring, these pauses and reductions in airflow are often followed by choking a gasping sounds as the brain reacts to the oxygen drop by momentarily waking you from your sleep.
+Obstructive Sleep Apnoea (OSA) is when apnoeas (breathing pauses) and hypopnoeas (breathing restrictions) repeatedly occur when your upper airway becomes obstructed.
+The obstruction is caused by the relaxing of muscles and the subsequent collapse of the tissue surrounding the passageway.
+Generally preceded by snoring, these pauses and reductions in airflow are often followed by choking and gasping sounds as the brain reacts to the drop in oxygen and usually you are momentarily woken from your sleep.

-CPAP is the name of a form of therapy, and stands for Continuous Positive Airway Pressure.
-CPAP is a treatment primarily for Obstructive Sleep Apnoea (OSA).
-CPAP itself uses a CPAP machine which supplies regular air to a facial mask.
-It provides constant pressure into the CPAP patient’s airway to keep it inflating and open, and in doing so prevents it from becoming blocked.
+CPAP is the name of a therapy, and stands for Continuous Positive Airway Pressure.
+CPAP is a treatment primarily use to treat the symptoms of Obstructive Sleep Apnoea (OSA).
+CPAP therapy uses a CPAP device (Sleep Apnoea machine) which supplies a regular, pressurised air supply in to a facial mask.
+By using a mask, the machine can provide a constant pressure into your airway to keep it open, and in doing so prevents it from becoming blocked.

-CPAP therapy is very effective at treating Sleep Apnoea and therefore provides a significant reduction in the symptoms it causes – and can prevent them entirely in many cases.
+CPAP therapy is very effective at treating Sleep Apnoea and therefore provides a significant reduction in the symptoms it causes – and it can even prevent them entirely.
 For those suffering from chronic symptoms, such as excessive daytime tiredness, depression and anxiety, the impact of CPAP therapy can be truly life-changing.

-These are some of the benefits CPAP can provide:
+These are some of the benefits that CPAP can provide:

-- Reduce or prevent snoring – allowing those close to you better sleep
+- Reduce or prevent snoring – allowing those close to you to sleep better.

-- Reduce the risk of stroke and heart disease
+- Reduce the risk of type 2 diabetes, stroke and heart disease.

-It is important to note that CPAP is not a ventilator.
+It is important to note that CPAP treatment does not use a ventilator.
 A ventilator takes over the users breathing pattern.
-A CPAP simply blows air into the airway, and the user continues to breathe for themselves as normal (albeit with more resistance due to the CPAP pressure).
+A CPAP device simply blows air into the airway, and the user continues to breathe for themselves as normal (albeit with more resistance due to the CPAP pressure).

 What does CPAP therapy consist of?